Guidance for Optional Statements

 - Candidate Statement

-- Candidate Statements serve as an opportunity for academics to highlight their greatest accomplishments in all review criteria for their series.
-For example, academics required to do research or creative activities as part of their position responsibilities are always encouraged to explain the context and impact of their academic endeavors in their Candidate’s Statement so that reviewers can recognize their uniqueness and importance.
-While all areas of research, scholarship, and creativity are valued, candidates often appreciate the opportunity to highlight unusual and distinguishing features of their work, such as influencing public policy, international research and engagement, public scholarship, work with underrepresented groups and disadvantaged communities, etc. Highlighting such efforts in the Candidate’s Statement can provide important insights not always evident in an advancement dossier.
-Rather than factually duplicate what is already available to reviewers, candidates should be analytic, interpretive, and tell a story about their research that would otherwise not be captured.
+- Candidate’s Statements serve as an opportunity for academics to highlight their greatest accomplishments in all review criteria for their series.
+For example, academics required to do research or creative activities as part of their position responsibilities are always encouraged to explain the context and impact of their academic endeavors in their Candidate’s Statement so that reviewers can recognize their uniqueness and importance – this is far more important than reciting what is already documented in the dossier.
+While all areas of research, scholarship, and creativity are valued, candidates often appreciate the opportunity to highlight unusual and distinguishing features of their work, such as influencing public policy, international research and engagement, public scholarship, work with underrepresented or historically marginalized groups and disadvantaged communities, etc. Highlighting such efforts in the Candidate’s Statement can provide important insights not always evident in other elements of the advancement dossier.
+Rather than factually duplicate what is already available to reviewers in the dossier, candidates should be analytic, interpretive, and tell a story about their research that would otherwise not be captured.
 Statements are also an opportunity to go beyond merely listing university and public service by addressing the time commitments and impacts.
 Similarly, candidates can highlight their teaching and mentoring with respect to, for example, commitment, philosophy, innovation, and inclusion, interpretively going well beyond the listings in the dossier.
-There is a five-page limit for the candidate's statement.

 - Statement of Contributions to Public and Global Impact